Walker Field Shelterhouse

-Walker Field Shelterhouse is a historic park shelter located at South Bend, St. Joseph County, Indiana.
+Walker Field Shelterhouse is a historic park shelter located at South Bend, Indiana.
 It was constructed in 1938 by the Works Progress Administration.
 It is a one-story, T-shaped fieldstone building.
 It consists of a gable roofed section with attached hipped roof arcades enclosing space for a wading pool.
 The central section features three wide segmental arched openings.

 It was listed on the National Register of Historic Places in 2006.